tomasriba/Data_Analysis_Projects/Madrid Housing Market/README.md

 ## 💡 Insights

-' - Prices drop sharply as the distance to the city center increases.
+- Prices drop sharply as the distance to the city center increases.

-' - Surface and number of rooms are the strongest positive drivers.
+- Surface and number of rooms are the strongest positive drivers.

-' - Buildings closer to city center are older.
+- Buildings closer to the city center are older.

-' - Central small flats show the highest price per m² premiums.
+- Central small flats show the highest price per m² premiums.

-' - Lift has higher impact on price than Parking or Pool.
+- Lift has a higher impact on price than Parking or Pool.

 ## ⚙️ Tools Used